The Operation M.D.: History

 On July 28, 2015, the band announced that mixing for their single "Like Everyone Else" has begun.
 On September 25, 2015, "Like Everyone Else" was officially released as a stand-alone single on iTunes.
-The song was originally written by Cone McCaslin for the band's second album back in 2010, and was later being considered for inclusion on Sum 41's 2011 effort Screaming Bloody Murder.
+The song was originally written by Jason McCaslin for the band's second album back in 2010, and was later being considered for inclusion on Sum 41's 2011 effort Screaming Bloody Murder.

 On February 1, 2016, the band announced they're mastering their newest single "Little Miss Takes", the song being a b-side recorded originally for their first album in 2006.

 On November 13, 2017, after almost two years of silence, the band announced on their Facebook they'll be releasing a new single on December 1.
 On December 1, 2017, "Little Miss Takes" was officially released as a stand-alone single on iTunes.
 The song is a reworked version of a demo the band released on their Myspace page back in 2007.
 The single is the first to feature the band's friend and former Sum 41 drummer Steve Jocz on drumming duties, since recording drums for their first album.